- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (25 Sep, 26 Sep, 27 Sep).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (25 Sep, 26 Sep, 27 Sep).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (25 Sep), quiet to unsettled levels on day two (26 Sep) and quiet to minor storm levels on day three (27 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at unsettled to active levels on day one (25 Sep) and quiet to active levels on days two and three (26 Sep, 27 Sep).